Feeling a Gap in Your Smile? Dental Implants Could Be Your Answer.

 How long do dental implants last?

 With good care, the actual implant post in your jawbone can last for the rest of your life.
-The visible crown on top may need to be replaced because of normal wear and tear, usually after 10 to 15 years of use.
+The visible crown may need to be replaced because of normal wear and tear after 10 to 15 years of use.
 The key to this amazing longevity is taking excellent care of your oral health through daily hygiene and regular dental cleanings.
 Think of it as a long-term investment in your smile that pays off for decades.

 Are you a good candidate for implants?

 Caring for implants is wonderfully simple.
 You can treat them just like your natural teeth!
-This means brushing twice a day and flossing daily to keep the gums around the implant healthy.
+This means brushing and flossing twice daily to keep your gums around the implant healthy.
 You don’t need any special brushes or pastes; your regular oral hygiene routine is perfect.

-The most important step is keeping up with your regular dental check-ups and cleanings with us.
+The most important step is regular dental check-ups and cleanings with us.
 This allows us to make sure everything is in perfect shape, ensuring your implants stay problem-free for years to come.

 How much do dental implants cost?